How to Reset Your Car Air Conditioner

 Step 5: Reconnect the Fuse and Battery

-After waiting, reconnect the negative battery terminal and tighten it securely.
-Pop the AC fuse back into its slot.
-Double-check that it’s snug.
-Close the fuse box and hood.
+After the wait period, reconnect the negative battery terminal and tighten the bolt securely — a loose connection will cause electrical issues.
+Reinstall the AC fuse firmly into its slot.
+Close the fuse box cover and the hood.

 Step 6: Test the AC